Category Archives: Local SEO

 Link Your Website to Your GBP

-GBPs with proper website links easily outperformed those without them, suggesting that on-page website content directly influences rankings in Google Maps and the Google Map 3-Pack.
+GBPs with proper website links show high prominence on local results, suggesting that on-page website content directly influences rankings in Google Maps and the Google Map 3-Pack.

 Choose The Right GBP Category

-Our study found that 61% of GBPs used “HVAC contractor” as their primary category, followed by “Heating Contractor” (21%) and “Air Conditioning Repair Service” (14%).
+Our study found that 40% of GBPs used “HVAC contractor” as their primary category, followed by “Air conditioning repair service” (29%) and “Air conditioning contractor” (23%).

-Because our study primarily examined GBPs during winter months, these numbers were likely skewed by seasonality.
+Because our study examined GBPs in a warmer climate during a seasonal transition, these numbers were likely skewed compared to winter months.

-Our agency recommends that businesses adjust their primary category based on consumer demand, with “Heating Contractor” during winter and “Air Conditioning Repair Service” during spring and summer.
+Our agency recommends that businesses adjust their primary category based on consumer demand, using “Heating Contractor” in winter and “Air Conditioning Repair Service” in spring and summer.

 Accumulate Customer Reviews